kerufu/Image_generation/readme.md

-A simple django website to gerarate pictures with GAN and classify if pictures is expected
+A simple django website myP to gerarate pictures with GANs and classify if pictures is required type

-Experiment on training GAN to work like auto encoter, comparing to CAAE
+Experiment on training GAN to work like auto encoder

+Experiment on training CAAE with cross attention layer

 Experiment on training with continuously increasing dataset